Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 * **Turn on the projector**
     * If the projector is displaying its systems menu rather than a scene or picture slideshow, change the input signal to the Chromecast using the projector remote.
 It is usually **HDMI 1**.
 * **Make sure the Chromecast is on and in the Youtube App**
+    * If not, turn on the Chromecast with the Chromecast remote and click the Youtube icon on the homepage.
-    * Activate the menu scene by saying, **"Ok Google, activate menu."**
+* **Activate the menu scene by saying, "Ok Google, activate menu."**
 * **Make sure the volume is at an appropriate level.**
     * Say **"Ok Google"** , followed by one of the following commands.
         * To increase the volume: **"Turn it up."** (Increases volume by 10%).
         * To decrease the volume: **"Turn it down."** (Decreases volume by 10%).
         * To set a specific level or percent: **“Volume 5.”**, or **“Volume to 65%.”**
 * **Make sure the speakers are on and set to full volume.**
-    * While we maintain the speakers at full volume, patrons are able to change the volume of scenes by repeating one of the voice commands on the step above.
+    * While we maintain the speakers at full volume, you can still adjust the volume of scenes by repeating one of the voice command from the step above.
 * **Turn on any powered down lamps and light strips.**
 * **Make sure there is enough scented oil in the humidifier.**